Heritage Open Days

 About Heritage Open Days

 Heritage Open Days is England’s largest community led festival of history and culture, involving thousands of local volunteers and organisations.
-Every year in September it brings people together to celebrate their heritage, community and history.
+Every year, in September, it brings people together to celebrate their heritage, community and history.
 Stories are told, traditions explored, and histories brought to life.
 It’s your chance to see hidden places and try out new experiences – and it’s all FREE.
 You can find out more at the Heritage Open Days website.

-The Sand House Charity runs either an in-person or an online event each year, as part of Heritage Open Days.
 So far, our online events have focussed on the production of new videos, each covering part of the story of Doncaster’s former Sand House.
-Please see below.
+You can watch those below.

 All events for Heritage Open Days are free of charge.
 However, if you enjoy watching these video, perhaps you would consider making a voluntary donation to The Sand House Charity, please?
 You may do so at www.paypal.me/TheSandHouseCharity.
 Thank you.